How can I support the Kitchener Blues Festival since it’s ‘free’?

 What kind of seating is there at the festival?

-Seating is mixed though not reserved at our 6 stages.
+Seating is mixed though not reserved at our 6 stages, other than the reserved GOLD seating provided at the Thursday and Friday Clocktower Concerts..
 At the festival there are 3 separate licensed festival beer gardens with some seating.
 There are family areas and free* admission seating on King Street which is closed for 3 days.
 Folding chairs are arranged in various areas – anywhere from 200 – 800 chairs!
 All is first-come-first-served.
 Throughout downtown Kitchener you will find vibrant restaurants and clubs which support the TD Kitchener Blues Festival.
 Some people like to bring their own folding chairs.

 Can I bring my own lawn chair?

 You are welcome to bring your own portable folding chairs to the festival.
 For your safety and convenience there will be designated portable folding chair seating areas at each of our 3 major stage locations.
 Due to fire restrictions and safety concerns, personal chairs and foldable portable chairs are not permitted under the event tents – refer to ONTARIO REGULATION 213/07 made under the FIRE PROTECTION AND PREVENTION ACT, 1997.
 If you have any questions feel free to ask one of our many onsite volunteers who will guide you to the appropriate seating locations outside of the event tents

 Does the festival take place every year at the same time?

 The event always follows the weekend of the “Civic Holiday” in Canada, starting on Thursday Kick Off Concert, then all day Friday, Saturday and Sunday.
 Tourists come from all over the world and book the hotels solid for the weekend so don’t miss your chance this year!